Arawyn42/42_push_swap/README.md

 </div><br>

 ## <div align="center">📄 Introduction</div>
 This project consists in sorting a list of numbers in ascending order.
-But, for that, we can only use some given moves.
+But, for that, we can only use some given moves.<br>
-To get the best grade, the number of moves has to be optimized to be the less possible.
+To get the best grade, the number of moves has to be optimized to be the less possible.<br>
 As a parameter, the program take a list of random numbers, each one between INT_MIN and INT_MAX.
 This list is called the **stack a**.
 Then, it uses another list, called the **stack b**, which is empty at start, to sort the **stack a**.

 The bonus consists in making another program, called **checker**, to check that the list returned by the push_swap program is well-sorted.